dmslab-konkuk/dmslab-konkuk.github.io/research/DigitalTwin.md

 ![](../assets/img/UAM_ODT.png)
 **Fig. 1.
 UAM Vehicle Digital Twinization Engines**

 These two components will digitalize the vehicle's dynamics and control, ensuring that its operations in both the digital and physical worlds may be exact replicas of one another.
 The DTCF module is designed to provide a DT bridge connecting the vehicle's physical and DTs.
 This module can offer tele-operation services, fault-tolerant control, or traffic prediction and management.
+Without loss of generality, if the physical vehicle's dynamics and control are accurately represented in the digital space, along with the digital environment (such as cities, regions, and countries), the operations in the digital space can be successfully applied to the physical space.
+The UAM-ODT system as a whole runs continuously on the DTCI module to create a virtual representation of the actual UAM physical infrastructure.

+# Digital Twin Dynamics Engine (DTDE)
+To twinize the dynamics of a vehicle, we develop a deep learning based dynamics engine in the form of a deep neural network (DNN) which can capture the real behaviors of vehicle dynamics as shown in Fig. 2.
+The DNN (Fig. 2 (a)) is trained upon the real flight test data in manual control mode to capture the correlation between the control input and the response states, which is the real vehicle dynamics.

 ![](../assets/img/DTDE.png)